-Even if few metropolises are prepared to launch plans of this type immediately, the trend towards car-free city centres is clear.
+Though few metropolises are prepared to launch plans of this type immediately, the trend towards car-free city centres is still clear.
 Increasing urbanisation has gone hand in hand with a growing appreciation of cities and the public realm.

 In recent years districts of Milan, Dublin, Paris, Madrid and Brussels have all been closed to private cars.
-Hamburg recently announced plans to go car free by 2020.
-India had its first officially car-free city in 2008, while China is working on building its own (from scratch, naturally).
+India had its first officially car-free city in 2008, while even China is working on building its own.

-Across the channel, Paris trialled banning cars from its own business district for a day.
-The move was ostensibly to celebrate European Mobility Week, but it also served as a valuable pilot scheme which is likely to be put into practice again in the future.
-(Given the similarity in scale of the two cities, the move is something which London government will have been observing closely).
+Across the channel from London, Paris has trialled banning cars from its own business district for a day.
+The move was ostensible to celebrate European Mobility Week, but it also served as a valuable pilot scheme that is likely to be put into practice again in the future.
 Though European cities tend to already be far more walkable than those around the rest of the world, these incremental steps are gradually minimising barriers to formal pedestrianisation.

 In 2011 the EU proclaimed that all of its member cities should be free of petrol-powered cars by 2050.
-That suggestion was met by resistance from the UK government on the grounds of civic autonomy – yet many UK cities are likely to meet that target under their own steam.
-Drivers in Leeds could soon find themselves restricted from taking Diesel vehicles into the city, something which the London Assembly has been calling for in the capital too.
+That suggestion was met by resistance from the UK government on the grounds of civic autonomy – yet many UK cities are likely to meet that target under their own steam even though the UK has since left the EU after the drawn-out Brexit process.